Bunching and Taxing Multidimensional Skills: Planning Problem

 \subsection{Assignment}

-The planning problem nests an assignment problem.
-That is, the planner chooses to pair worker and coworker inputs with firm projects to maximize output given a distribution of worker inputs and firm projects.
-We show the planner optimally chooses a self-matching assignment, meaning that workers are paired with identical coworkers, and also show that the planner pairs better teams with more valuable projects.
+The planning problem contains an assignment problem.
+The planner pairs worker and coworker inputs with firm projects to maximize output given a distribution of worker inputs and firm projects.
+We show the planner optimally chooses a self-sorted assignment, meaning that workers are paired with identical coworkers, and also show that the planner pairs better teams with more valuable projects.\footnote{This assignment problem falls into a class of multimarginal, multidimensional optimal transportation problems.
+Multidimensional skill and the dependence of worker output on coworkers are central to recent advances in sorting models that utilize optimal transport theory to characterize equilibrium \citep{Chiappori:2010,Dupuy:2014,Lindenlaub:2017,Chiappori:2017,Galichon:2021b}.}

-The assignment problem embedded in the planning problem, given the distribution of workers tasks $F_x$ and the distribution of firm projects $F_z$, is to choose an assignment function to maximize production:
+The assignment problem embedded in the planning problem is to choose an assignment to maximize production given the distribution of workers tasks $F_x$ and the project distribution $F_z$:

-We construct an assignment $\gamma$ that self-matches workers and coworkers to obtain a unidimensional distribution for team quality, or the worker effective skill, $X := x_c^2 + x_m^2$.
-The assignment $\gamma$ combines self-matching of workers with positive sorting between the worker effective skill index $X$ and projects $z$.
-This assignment $\gamma$ solves the assignment problem (\ref{e:assignment}).
+We construct an assignment $\gamma$ that self-sorts workers and coworkers to obtain a unidimensional distribution for team quality, or effective worker skill, $X = x_c^2 + x_m^2$.
+The assignment $\gamma$ combines self-sorting of workers with positive sorting between the effective worker skill $X$ and projects $z$.\footnote{Self-sorting is defined with respect to distribution of effective task inputs that the workers supply, not necessarily with respect to the underlying worker skills $\alpha$.
+In the presence of bunching, multiple workers $\alpha$ supply the same task levels $x$ and hence self-sorting of effective tasks may imply matching different $\alpha$.} This assignment $\gamma$ solves the assignment problem (\ref{e:assignment}).